MorseKOB/PyKOB/README.md

 ### SysCheck.py

-Collects and lists information about the current Python, PyKOB, and comm interface available, that is relevent for running the PyKOB utilites and applications.
+Collects and lists information about the current Python, PyKOB, and comm interfaces available, that is relevent for running the PyKOB utilites and applications.
+The comm port information is especially helpful when using the CLI version of Configure or a Selector.

 ### Sample.py